Vin and the Dorky Duet

 (a chapter book for middle-graders and tweens)

 The moment he walks through the door and sees the sharky grin on his older sister’s face, Vin suspects Meg’s hatching a plot.
 He’s right.
-Worse still, he’s central to the outcome.
+Worse still, she needs him to make her plot work.

 Meg tells him that their music teachers, parents—everyone—expect him to play her duet for trumpet and piano at the upcoming student concert.
 Vin is horrified.